Regional (Subclass 187) TRT or Regional Sponsored Migration Scheme Class RN Subclass 187 visa (Temporary Residence Transition stream): How to apply

 Once you are granted the Regional (Subclass 187) TRT visa, you can only sponsor members of your family under different visa subclass (click here to learn more about, for example, Prospective Marriage visa or Partner Subclass 309 or Subclass 820 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for a RSMS Subclass 187 TRT or Regional (Subclass 187) TRT visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for a RSMS Subclass 187 TRT or Regional (Subclass 187) TRT visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa